-Our pick for a high-yield savings account: American Express® Personal Savings High Yield Savings
+A high-yield savings account to save for a ring: American Express® High Yield Savings

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.